jkrahmann/VIOSO_API/README.md

+﻿# VIOSO WarpBlend API

-﻿This library is meant to use in image generators, to do warping and blending.
+This library is meant to use in image generators, to do warping and blending.
 It takes a .vwf export and a texture buffer to sample from.
 If no texture buffer is given, it uses a copy of the current back buffer.
 It will render to the currently set back buffer.
 It provides image based warping, suitable for most cases and, if a 3D map is provided, dynamc eye warping.

-Usage:
+## Usage:

+### 1. Static binding
-1. Static binding, having VIOSOWarpBlend next to your executable or in added to %path%: link against VIOSOWarpBlend.lib and, in your [precompiled] header.
+having VIOSOWarpBlend next to your executable or in added to %path%: link against VIOSOWarpBlend.lib and, in your [precompiled] header.
 #include "VIOSOWarpBlend.h"

+### 2. Dynamic binding
-2. Dynamic binding, giving a path to load dynamic library from:
+giving a path to load dynamic library from:
 #define VIOSOWARPBLEND_FILE with a path (relative to main executable), this defaults to VIOSOWarpBlend / VIOSOWarpBlend64

-2a) via [precompiled] header:
+### 2a) via [precompiled] header:
 in header declare functions and types:
 #define VIOSOWARPBLEND_DYNAMIC_DEFINE
 #include "VIOSOWarpBlend.h"